 World Languages

-The World Languages courses offer multiple opportunities for students to demonstrate continued growth as life-long language learners at novice, intermediate or advanced level proficiency in interpersonal, interpretive, and presentational communication.
+The World Languages courses offer multiple opportunities for students to demonstrate continued growth as life-long language learners at novice, intermediate, or advanced levels of proficiency in interpersonal, interpretive, and presentational communication.

-Graduation Requirements: 2 Years/Credits in one language (Arabic, French, Spanish)
+Graduation Requirements: 2 Consecutive Years/Credits in one language (Arabic, French, Spanish)

 Making connections and comparisons to other languages and cultures also helps students better understand their own language and culture.
 Students build higher-level thinking skills through language learning; through rich communicative, cultural, and cross-curricular experiences balanced with a study of formal aspects of language, students come to express themselves and interact appropriately in authentic cross-cultural contexts.